omoyal/workshop_openshift_infrastructure/Labs-day-3/Lab3_Final.md

-## 🎁 The Deliverables: Your Day-One Survival Kit
+## 🎁 The Deliverables: Your Day-One Kit

 The exercise you just finished wrote three files for you.
 Fill in the blanks, commit them to your team's Git — this is what you'll actually open next week.